nithinhm/vtu-marks-scraper-analyzer/README.md

 - Handles the USN entry and CAPTCHA verification automatically
 - Processes the collected data to generate an Excel file
 - Provides an easy-to-use command-line interface (CLI)
+- Handles common errors.
+If the number of retries crosses the set limit, the data collected till that point will be saved.

 ## Prerequisites